trsua2/AI-Encyclopedia/README.md

-# AI BIBLE 2026: The Definitive Collection of AI Tools
+# AI Encyclopedia 2026: The Definitive Collection of AI Tools

 > The most complete bible in the world collecting the largest quantity of AI tools from all possible and relevant themes.